 What aspects of rental car insurance are the most important?

 It is important to pay attention to two aspects of rental car insurance:

-- Days covered.
+Days covered.
 This is a number of consecutive days of a rental period when car is covered.
-Nearly all Canadian credit cards offer coverage for 48 days, which is more than enough in most cases.
-Coverage offered by U.S. cards is not that generous – many U.S. credit cards cover no more than 30 consecutive days of car rental.
+Many U.S. credit cards cover no more than 15 or 31 consecutive days of car rental.